 Its stainless steel construction is matched with a high-quality sapphire crystal, long power reserve and a date indicator window.
 Inside the case, it utilises Orient’s Cal.
 40N5A automatic movement which, despite this watch’s low RRP, is also found within some of Orient’s more premier pieces.

 Much like the Seamaster, it also comes in a number of variants, including a rather quirky black/gold combo.
 Although, if you’re wanting to emulate the Seamaster closely you’ll likely opt for the all-blue model shown above.

 Whilst there are many similarities between this and the Seatmaster, naturally the level of finish and technology inside the watch varies massively.
 Firstly you’re getting 100m less water resistance and this isn’t a certified master chronometer – but this is to be expected given the Triton is around 10% the cost of the Seamaster – you’ll get a similar look and feel, but nowhere near the same level of spec!

 At the time of writing (April 2020) the Orient Triton retails directly from Orient USA at around the $500 mark but if you take a further look online, trusted retailers will stock this piece slightly lower at around $399, with pre-owned dropping another $30 or so.

 We recently put together a detailed look at the Orient Triton, why not take a look here?

 Christopher Ward C60 Trident Pro 600

 Moving slightly up the pricing ladder, we come to the Christopher Ward C60 Trident Pro 600.
-The British brand are renowned for their Swiss made pieces which pack super high quality into beautiful casings at often unbelievable prices.
+The British brand is renowned for their Swiss-made pieces which pack super high quality into beautiful casings at often unbelievable prices.

 At the time of writing, you can pick up a brand new C60 from Christopher Ward around the £700 mark.
 It’s also worth keeping an eye on their weekly sales where, for a very short window, you can get up to 50% off certain pieces!